ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 functions listed in section 2.
 2 so that he doesn't have to keep repeating the formula for the function each time he uses it in his program.
 The name of a defined function must be three letter s, the iitOi of which are FN .
-The user thus may define up to 26 functioihs.
+The user thus may define up to 26 functions.
 The following examples illustrate the form of the DEF statement:

 ```basic